Esri/di-survey123-tools-no-code-required/Use case 2 - Export survey responses to Excel report (Workbench)/README.md

 ## Solution details
 The zipped workspace or fmw file is a no-code solution to export attachments from a feature service to an Excel workbook.
 It reads all the features of a Survey123 feature layer using the [AGOL Server Feature Service reader](https://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_ReadersWriters/arcgisonlinefeatures/arcgisfeatures.htm).

-This solution is an enhancement of Use case 1 [Use Case 1](/Use%20case%201%20-%20Export%20survey%20attachment%20to%20windows%20folder(Workbench)/README.md).
+This solution is an enhancement of [Use Case 1](/Use%20case%201%20-%20Export%20survey%20attachment%20to%20windows%20folder(Workbench)/README.md).

 An organization and documentation feature called Bookmarks.
 There's one Bookmark that contain the solution to Use Case 1.
 A second bookmark added to the canvass to complete the solution.